Timothy-ZhangYF/MEAM-5100-Semi-Autonomous-Rover/README.md

 ---

 ## Demo
-Finale of the battle where our team won in dominant fashion, taking overall first place.
+Finale of the battle where our team("Fish tank") won in dominant fashion, taking overall first place.

-specific ruleset and strategic highlights described in sections below
+specific rulesets and strategic highlights described in sections below

 https://youtu.be/DXjDtMI1Nww